 A little snippet from the next Witchlands book—Iseult’s book.
 It’s a story Iz tells Owl to get her through a long night.

-Long ago, when the gods walked amongst us, there was a goddess named Owl.
+Long ago, when the gods walked among us, there was a goddess named Owl.
 She was the Moon Mother’s youngest sister, and everyone knew she was the Moon Mother’s favorite.

 Each night, they roamed the forests together.
 Owl would take her animal form and patrol the trees and life within, while the Moon Mother passed from tribe to tribe, village to village, checking on her people and ensuring they were safe.